Almack's: Other uses of the Assembly Rooms through the years

 Here, from 1808 to 1810, Mrs. Billington, Mr. Braham, and Signor Naldi gave concerts, in rivalry with Madame Catalini at Hanover Square Rooms.
 In 1839 Master Bassle, thirteen years old, appeared in a performance; and in 1844 the rooms were taken by Charles Kemble, for the purpose of giving his readings from Shakespeare.
 In 1851, while The Great Exhibition was attracting its thousands, Thackeray appeared in public in the rooms as a lecturer, taking as his subject "The English Humorists".
 "Among the most conspicuous of the literary ladies at this gathering was Miss Brontë the authoress of 'Jane Eyre.'
 She had never before seen the author of 'Vanity Fair,' though the second edition of her own celebrated novel was dedicated to him by her, with the assurance that she regarded him 'as the social regenerator of his day—as the very master of that working corps who would restore to rectitude the warped state of things.'
 Mrs. Gaskell tells us that, when the lecture was over, the lecturer descended from the platform, and making his way towards her, frankly asked her for her opinion.
 'This,' adds Miss Brontë's biographer, 'she mentioned to me not many days afterwards, adding remarks almost identical with those which I subsequently read in "Villette," where a similar action on the part of M. Paul Emanuel is related.'"

-A political meeting of Whigs, Peelites and Radicals that took place on 6 June 1859, which saw the formation of the modern Liberal Party.
+A political meeting of Whigs, Peelites and Radicals on 6 June 1859 saw the formation of the modern Liberal Party.
+On 4 March 1863 the first AGM of the National Rifle Association took place, chaired by the Duke of Cambridge.
 On 25 June 1865, the Palestine Exploration Fund (PEF) was founded at Willis's Rooms.
 The meeting was chaired by the first president of the society, The Bishop of York.
 Also present in attendance were the "Bishop of London, Lord Strangford, the Right Hon.
 Mr. Layard, the Count de Vogue, the Dean of Westminster, the Dean of Canterbury, Sir Roderick Murchison, Mr. Gifford Palgrave, Professor Owen, the Rev. H. B. Tristram, and Mr. Gilbert Scott."
 It was agreed that the organization would be dedicated to academic study of the archaeology, topography, geography, manner and customs, geology, and natural history of the Holy Land.
 Another significant public meeting held at Willis's Rooms, on 4 August 1870, saw the foundation of the British Red Cross.